panyam/pcachapter/CHAPTER.md

 **Pattern 2: Scheduled Batch Processing Pattern**

-For Maya's monthly analysis across 47 locations, she needed orchestrated batch processing that could handle failures gracefully and provide progress visibility.
+For Sita's monthly analysis across 47 locations, she needed orchestrated batch processing that could handle failures gracefully and provide progress visibility.

 ![Scheduled Batch Processing Pattern](images/scheduled-batch-processing-pattern.svg)

-**Maya's SensorScope Application:**
+**Sita's SensorScope Application:**
-Maya discovered that not all coffee shops upload data by month-end, and some locations consistently lag by several days.
+Sita discovered that not all coffee shops upload data by month-end, and some locations consistently lag by several days.
 The scheduled batch processor runs on the 5th of each month, automatically discovers which locations have submitted data, and processes them in parallel batches of 10.
 If a location's data fails to process (corrupted files, sensor malfunctions), the system continues with other locations and queues the failed ones for manual review.
-Maya now gets a single comprehensive monthly report instead of tracking 47 individual analyses, and late-uploading shops are automatically processed in a follow-up batch a week later.
+Sita now gets a single comprehensive monthly report instead of tracking 47 individual analyses, and late-uploading shops are automatically processed in a follow-up batch a week later.

 **Cloud Service Implementations:**
 - **Google Cloud**: Cloud Scheduler → Cloud Workflows → multiple Cloud Functions